Doclic/NoEncryption/README.md

 ## What services does NoEncryption use?

-The only outside services that NoEncryption actively uses is a service called bStats. bStats is used to keep track of certain statistics of the plugin such as the build type, plugin version, server version, messages stripped, popups blocked, and other default bStats values.
+The only outside services that NoEncryption actively uses is bStats, and requests to the GitHub API. bStats is used to keep track of certain statistics of the plugin such as the build type, plugin version, server version, messages stripped, popups blocked, and other default bStats values.
+GitHub API requests are made to check for any updates to NoEncryption, which will be displayed at startup.
 For the bStats privacy policy, click <a href="https://bstats.org/privacy-policy">here</a>.
-Use of bStats can be toggled in the NoEncryption config.
+Use of bStats and GitHub API can be toggled in the NoEncryption config.

 ## How can I report a bug with NoEncryption?